By Kaitlyn Ersek on Oct 27, 2022 6:00:00 AM

 Microbial Super Heroes

 Are one of these spooktacular microbes keeping you up at night?
 Beneficial soil microbes are nature’s superheroes that naturally combat villains like those listed above.
-Harnessing the power of beneficial soil microbes improves soil health which promotes healthier, stronger plants that are more tolerant against stressors like disease.
+Harnessing the power of beneficial soil microbes improves soil health which promotes healthier, stronger plants that are more tolerant against stressors like a disease.

 Holganix Bio 800+ contains over 800 species of beneficial soil microbes.
 Whether you are a lawn care company owner looking to reduce the use of your fertilizer, a farmer looking for a higher ROI on their crops, or a golf course superintendent looking to increase playability - Holganix Bio 800+ is the key.